 In the College of Business we celebrate diversity and intentionally learn from, and with, each other.
 Building cultural competence as individuals and an organization is a lifelong journey.
 We both welcome and enjoy the challenge of continuous learning and view this work as critical to our success.

-K-State has two signature programs for business students who identify as Black, Indigenous, Latinx/Hispanic, Asian, or Multiracial.
+K-State has two signature summer programs for incoming freshmen business students who identify as Black, Indigenous, Latinx/Hispanic, Asian, or Multiracial.
 Both programs include:

 - Free room, board, and meals

 - Training and preparation for the academic rigor of university

 - Community building and connections with student leaders, student organizations, faculty, staff, and business professionals

 Multicultural Academic Program Success (MAPS):

 - Earn 5-6 credit hours in courses for your major (free!)

 - Up to a $2000 scholarship for every year you are at K-State (based on GPA)

 - See the flyer (pdf)